SpaceView/AutoSeg/Readme.md

 ![img](02.gif)

 The annotation files are saves as json format, mainly coco format, you need a category file for all annotations.
 For Area Annotation, it is binary RLE code, the same as coco json rules.
 If you need c++ code for your application, please check the mask-api files for detail, please note our mask-api has updated to support both horizontal and vertical scanlines, while coco-api only supports vertical scanlines.

+We are now still updating the program, it will support PNG masks, binary masks, and continue to support RLE binary mask(json format);
+The program will also include more automatical speedy tools for annotation.

 Different from coco format (2 level), Autoseg accepts multiple levels of annotation, you may check the menu category->setup to see the results.